skazis/neueda-homework-unmanaged-extension/README.md

 One represents unmanaged extension for neo4j server.

-The other is tool for importing large csv file into the database and doing POST and GET requests.
+The other is tool for importing large csv files into the database and doing POST and GET requests.
 Tool is used from command promt.

 For more information read: